-2.3 OFFENCES ESTABLISHED IN THE DECREE The offences, the commission of which gives rise to the administrative liability of the entity, are those expressly and exhaustively referred to in Legislative Decree 231/2001, as amended and supplemented.
-The "categories of offences" established in Legislative Decree 231/2001 and deemed applicable to INWIT are listed below: 1 Offences against the Public Administration (Art.
+2.3 OFFENCES ESTABLISHED IN THE DECREE

+The offences, the commission of which gives rise to the administrative liability of the entity, are those expressly and exhaustively referred to in Legislative Decree 231/2001, as amended and supplemented.

+The "categories of offences" established in Legislative Decree 231/2001 and deemed applicable to INWIT are listed below:

+1 Offences against the Public Administration (Art.
 24 and 25) 2 Computer crimes and unlawful data processing (Art.
 24-bis) 3 Organised crime offences (Art.
 24-ter) 4 Offences relating to the forgery of money, in public credit cards, revenue stamps and instruments or identifying marks (Art.
 25-bis) 5 Crimes against industry and trade (Art.
 25-bis 1) 6 Corporate offences (Art.
 25-ter) 7 Offences against the individual (Art.
 25 quinquies) 8 Market abuse (Art.
 25-sexies) 9 Transnational offences (Law 146/2006) 10 Culpable offences committed in breach of the regulations on accident prevention and the protection of occupational hygiene and health (Art.
-25-septies)

-n Offences of handling stolen goods, money laundering and the use of unlawfully obtained money, goods or benefits, as well as self-laundering (Art.
-25 octies) 12 Offences concerning non-cash payment instruments and fraudulent transfer of valuables (Art.
+25- septies) 11 Offences of handling stolen goods, money laundering and the use of unlawfully obtained money, goods or benefits, as well as self-laundering (Art.
+25 octies)

+12 Offences concerning non-cash payment instruments and fraudulent transfer of valuables (Art.
 25-octies.1) 13 Copyright infringement offences (Art.
 25-novies) 14 Offence of incitement to not make statements or to make false statements to judicial authorities (Art.
 25-decies) 15 Environmental offences (Art.
 25 undecies) 16 Employing third-country nationals with irregular residence permits (Art.
-25-duodecies) 17 Tax offences (Art.
-25-quinquiesdecies) 18 Crimes against cultural heritage (Art.
-25-septiesdecies) 19 Laundering of cultural property and devastation and plundering of the cultural and landscape heritage (Art.
-25-duodicies) Below are the "categories of offences" provided for in Legislative Decree 231/2001 and deemed not applicable to INWIT: 1 Crimes of terrorism or subversion of the democratic order (Art.
+25- duodecies) 17 Tax offences (Art.
+25-quinquiesdecies) 18 Smuggling (Art.
+25-sexiesdecies) - Artt.
+40, 45, 46 Legislative Decree 504/1995 19 Crimes against cultural heritage (Art.
+25-septiesdecies) - Art.
+518-duodecies of Italian Criminal Code 20 Laundering of cultural property and devastation and plundering of the cultural and landscape heritage (Art.
+25-duodicies) - Art.
+518-terdecies of Italian Criminal Code

+Moreover, the "categories of offences" provided for in Legislative Decree 231/2001 and deemed not applicable to INWIT are listed below:

+1 Crimes of terrorism or subversion of the democratic order (Art.
 25-quater) 2 Female genital mutilation practices (Art.
 25-quater 1) 3 Offences of racism and xenophobia (Art.
 25-terdecies) 4 Fraud in sporting competitions, unlawful gaming or betting and gambling by means of prohibited equipment (Art.
 25-quaterdecies)

 5 Smuggling (Art.
+25-sexiesdecies) 6 Crimes against cultural heritage (Art.
+25-septiesdecies) 7 Laundering of cultural property and devastation and plundering of the cultural and landscape heritage (Art.
+25-duodicies)

+For details of the individual offences considered inapplicable to INWIT, as well as the reasons for such exclusion, refer to the "Mapping of crime risk areas".

+2.4 THE SANCTIONS IMPOSED BY THE DECREE

+The penalty system defined by Legislative Decree 231/2001, with respect to the commission of the offences listed above, provides for the application of the following sanctions, depending on the offences committed:

+- financial penalties;

+- bans;

-25-sexiesdecies) 6 Crimes against cultural heritage (25-septiesdecies) Laundering of cultural property and devastation and plundering of the cultural and landscape heritage (25-duodicies) For details of the individual offences considered inapplicable to INWIT, as well as the reasons for such exclusion, refer to the "Mapping of crime risk areas".
-2.4 THE SANCTIONS IMPOSED BY THE DECREE The penalty system defined by Legislative Decree 231/2001, with respect to the commission of the offences listed above, provides for the application of the following sanctions, depending on the offences committed: - financial penalties; - bans; - confiscation of the proceeds of the crime; - publication of the judgement in national newspapers The bans, that can be imposed only where expressly provided for and also as a precautionary measure, are as follows: - prohibition to run the business; - suspension or revocation of permits, licences or concessions conducive to the perpetration of the offence; - prohibition on entering into negotiations with the Public Administration; exclusion from benefits, loans, grants and subsidies, and/or the revocation of those already granted; - prohibition to advertise goods or services.
+- confiscation of the proceeds of the crime;

+- publication of the judgement in national newspapers

+The bans, that can be imposed only where expressly provided for and also as a precautionary measure, are as follows:

+- prohibition to run the business; - suspension or revocation of permits, licences or concessions conducive to the perpetration of the offence; - prohibition on entering into negotiations with the Public Administration; - exclusion from benefits, loans, grants and subsidies, and/or the revocation of those already granted; - prohibition to advertise goods or services.